nikomatsakis/babysteps/source/_posts/2012-10-10-rivertrail.markdown

 A pure function is just an ordinary JavaScript function which does not mutate shared state.
-This does not mean that the function cannot mutate *anything*: it can mutate local variables or variables that it itself allocated.
+This does not mean that the function cannot mutate *anything*: it can mutate local variables or objects that it itself allocated.
 So, for example, this function which computes the mandelbrot set is pure: